DataDog/documentation/content/en/network_monitoring/performance/setup.md

 #### Windows OS

-Data collection is done using a device driver, and support is available as of Datadog Agent version 7.27.1, for Windows versions 2012 R2 and up.
+Data collection is done using a device driver, and support is available as of Datadog Agent version 7.27.1, for Windows versions 2012 R2 (and equivalent desktop OSes) and up.

 #### macOS